Interview Questions on Defect Reporting, Defect Reports, Defect Status, Defect Fixing, Defect Tracking, Defect Closing, and Defect Management Tools.

 i) Development phase

-in Development phase if developers find any mismatch they call it as Error or mistake
+in the Development phase, if developers find any mismatch they call it an Error or mistake

 ii) Testing phase

 In Testing phase if Testers find any mismatch they call it as Defect or Bug or Fault